About the UH-72A

 > Receive regular updates on the UH-72A Lakota program with our e-mail updates.

-EADS North America’s UH-72A Lakota serves as a key element in the military service’s modernization of its aviation assets – providing a highly capable helicopter for missions that include homeland security, drug interdiction, general support, logistics and medical evacuation (MEDEVAC).
+Airbus Group’s UH-72A Lakota serves as a key element in the military service’s modernization of its aviation assets – providing a highly capable helicopter for missions that include homeland security, drug interdiction, general support, logistics and medical evacuation (MEDEVAC).

 Additionally, the UH-72A’s introduction with U.S. Army and National Guard units throughout the United States and overseas is freeing up other rotary-wing assets for deployment to Afghanistan and elsewhere.